Flintshire County Council: Composition

-Of the independent councillors, twelve form the "Independent Group", eight form the "True Independent" group, five form the "Eagle" group, and the other two are not aligned to any group.
+Of the independent councillors, ten form the "Independent Group", five form the "True Independent" group, three form the "Eagle" group, and the other two are not aligned to any group.
 Cabinet positions are shared between Labour, the Independent Group, and Eagle, which therefore form the council's administration.
+In April 2024 several sitting councillors left Labour to form Flintshire People's Voice.

 The next election is due in 2027.

 Elections

 Since 2012, elections have taken place every five years.
 The last election was 5 May 2022.